• Blog

 Successful leaders

 Every moment in our life is a realisation.
 We are one step closer to a journey unknown.
 The possibilities are vast and endless but it is up to us to take it or not.
-We hear about leaders everyday.
+We hear about leaders every day.
 Leaders who started from nothing and became successful.
-Successful leaders who have a turn over of millions.
+Successful leaders have a turnover of millions.
 Leaders who conquered the wall street market.
 So are leaders champions of success who are running behind profits?

 Leaders and success are like water and kerosene.
 A good leader is like kerosene in water which stays on the surface rather than getting dissolved in the process of reaching the heights of success.